-HI106f Greek History Listed as Ancient History 158.
+[HI106] Greek History Listed as Ancient History 158.
 Three or four credit hours.
-H. J. Roisman
+H.

-[HI111] The West from Antiquity to 1618 An interdisciplinary survey of European history from ancient Mesopotamia to the religious wars.
-Larger themes include the evolution of legal systems and the development of kingship; relations between church and state; the legacy of Rome and rise of cities; Crusades; discoveries in the New World; and the Renaissance, Reformation, and religious wars.
-Focus is on the interpretation and analysis of primary sources, class discussion, and development of writing skills.
-Throughout we will examine changing attitudes toward gender and sexuality; concepts of persecution, repression and tolerance; reactions to disease; and the results of economic disparity.
+HI111f Europe from the Classical World to the Religious Wars An interdisciplinary survey of European history from preclassical Greece to 1618.
+We will examine changing attitudes toward gender and sexuality; concepts of persecution, repression, and tolerance; religious conflict; reactions to disease; and economic disparity and slavery.
+Larger themes include the classical legacy; development of law codes; church and state; revival of cities; Crusades; the New World; and the Renaissance, Reformation, and religious wars.
+Focus is on the critical analysis of primary sources, class discussion, and development of writing skills.
 Four credit hours.
-H.
+H, I. Taylor

 [HI120B] Spotlight on History: America's First Ladies Since the founding of the United States, dozens of women have served as the nation's first lady.
 Long ignored as legitimate subjects of historical interest, these women have recently enjoyed fresh attention as historians have acknowledged their unique proximity to the men who served as president and their potential to influence the policies their husbands pursued in office.
 Students will learn about the first ladies and about the discipline of history: how historians do research using a variety of sources, analyze their findings, write in discipline-specific ways, and situate their scholarship within the pertinent literature.
 Students will also learn how to use the College libraries' abundant resources in the most effective way.
 Four credit hours.
 H, W1.

-HI154s Roman History Listed as Ancient History 154.
+[HI154] Roman History Listed as Ancient History 154.
 Three or four credit hours.
-H. J. Roisman
+H.

 HI173f History of Latin America, 1491 to 1900 Listed as Latin American Studies 173.
 Four credit hours.
 H, I. Fallaw